nordnet/nordnet-next-api/README.md

 ## License

-All open source code released by Nordnet is licenced under the MIT licence.
+This open source project released by Nordnet is licenced under the MIT licence.

 [api]: https://api.test.nordnet.se/